Makeshift/docker-nginx-alpine-amplify/Readme.md

 # Nginx + Amplify Agent in an Alpine Container

 The `nginx:alpine` Docker container, + the Nginx Amplify agent.
+[Amplify](https://amplify.nginx.com/) is Nginx's (currently) free monitoring service for Nginx installations, which shows various stats and can alarm on downtime.

 ## Nginx removed the source for Nginx Amplify